sprintcorp/glover/README.md

     php artisan migrate

-Populate the database with seed data with relationships which includes emails, statuses, attachments, etc
+Populate the database with seed data with into the database

     php artisan db:seed